Code-Institute-Submissions/mS2_iCantDrive/README.md

 This game was build to be fully respnsive, working both on mobile as well as web brower.

-The web brower would work by clicking on the car while the moobile version would work based on touch.
+The web brower would work by clicking on the car while the mobile version would work based on touch.

 It would be a simple score keeping game that would reset everytime you crashed so you could easily restart and try to beat it.

 ### UX Design

-With a two year old being the main audiences of this game, I went in it with the idea of keeping as simple as a clean as possible, So I went for a real flat minimalist design that would not be overwhelming for anyone to play.
+With a two year old being the main audiences of this game, I went in it with the idea of keeping it as simple and as  clean as possible, So I went for a real flat minimalist design that would not be overwhelming for anyone to play.

-While I testing I found, that the design worked in favour for every age group that played it as they found it simple and east to understand the idea behind the game while also feeling it wasn't overly childish.
+While I testing I found, that the design worked in favour for every age group that played it as they found it simple and easy to understand the idea behind the game while also feeling it wasn't overly childish.

+The only change made after testing was to add a quick describtion of what to do at the start, as I found it would take one attempt to fully understand you where in control of both cars.

 ### Technologies Used